 - Create your own custom image.
 You might want to set up your own base system from scratch and create a custom image that you can reuse.
 You can also create an image by importing an existing boot disk to Compute Engine.

-Google Cloud Deployment Manager provides a way to declare a set of GCP resources and then deploy those resources in a consistent, repeatable fashion.
-For SAP NetWeaver, Google provides a Cloud Deployment Manager template that makes it easier for you to set up an SAP NetWeaver architecture on GCP.
+Cloud Deployment Manager provides a way to declare a set of GCP resources and then deploy those resources in a consistent, repeatable fashion.
+For SAP NetWeaver, Google provides Cloud Deployment Manager templates that makes it easier for you to set up a SAP-certified SAP NetWeaver architecture on GCP.

 - VM type of your choice.